milesfking/atp-tennis-prizepicks-model/README.md

 First-time players without stat averages were assigned the average stats for all games played with first-time players.
 For instance, if Carlos Alcaraz has never played a match before, his `average_fantasy_pts` column would be populated by taking the average of true fantasy points for all newcomers in their first matches.

 If no previous matches were played between two players, the `h2h_fantasy_pts` column was populated with the player's value from the `avg_fantasy_pts` column, as we can only assume that the player's performance will be average against an opponent he has never faced before.

+## Feature Selection

+The cleaned dataset still includes a number of variables that will not be included in our model.
+To make our dataset ready for modeling, we must select only the relevant and signifcant variables.
+The process for obtaining a dataset suitable for the model included converting categorical variables to dummy variables, principal components analysis, and penalized regression.